jmavs21/maze/README.md

 #### * JavaScript

-JavaScript was used to generate and draw the maze and managing calls to Firebase API.
+VanillaJS was used to generate and draw the maze and managing calls to Firebase API.

 #### * CSS